-Having a lifetime wardrobe means I don't have separate capsules or collections for each season.
+Having an intuitive wardrobe means I don't have separate capsules or collections for each season.
 I wear everything in my closet year round and don't store anything away (with the exception of my two pairs of shorts).
 This means I have learned many tricks for how to make pieces work for different weather, even if at first glance it seems like it might not work.
-Whether you're a minimalist or a maximalist, here are my five favourite tips for transitioning your wardrobe into fall.
+Whether you're a minimalist or a maximalist, here are my five favourite tips for transitioning your wardrobe between the seasons.

-The easiest way to bring any summery clothing piece into fall?
+The easiest way to bring any summery clothing piece into fall, or add some warmth when your heart needs to wear spring pieces but there's still snow on the ground?
 Layer it.
 Throw a cardigan or blazer overtop of dresses, tanks, jumpsuits... anything really.
 For light, breezy pants?
 Wear them with an oversized fisherman's knit or cropped sweater.
 Layer t-shirts or thin sweaters under sleeveless dresses and jumpsuits.
 You can also always use an unbuttoned shirt as a cardigan when you want a little warmth without the bulk.

 Having a couple good layering pieces is essential to any lifetime wardrobe.
 They are what make this whole project work.
 You can mix and match textures, colours, sizes and shapes to make any outfit work for any season (read this post for tips on creating outfits).